-- i) Revenue from rendering of services - Revenue from subscription services is recognized upon transfer of control of promised products or services to customers over the time in an amount that reflects the consideration we expect to receive in exchange for those products or services.
+i) Revenue from rendering of services

+- Revenue from subscription services is recognized upon transfer of control of promised products or services to customers over the time in an amount that reflects the consideration we expect to receive in exchange for those products or services.
 Revenue is recognised net of taxes collected from the customer, collection charges and any discount given.
-Consideration received in advance for subscription services is initially deferred and included in other liabilities. - Lease rental is recognized as revenue as per the terms of the contract over the period of lease contract on a straight line basis. - Activation fee is recognised on an upfront basis considering the level of services rendered on activation, the corresponding cost incurred and separate consideration charged for the subsequent continuing services. - Revenue from other services (viz Bandwidth charges, teleport services, field repairs of CPE, advertisement income) are recognized on rendering of the services.
+Consideration received in advance for subscription services is initially deferred and included in other liabilities. - Lease rental is recognized as revenue as per the terms of the contract over the period of lease contract on a straight line basis. - Activation fee is recognised on an upfront basis considering the level of services rendered on activation, the corresponding cost incurred and separate consideration charged for the subsequent continuing services. - Revenue from other services (viz Bandwidth charges, teleport services, field repairs of CPE, advertisement income) are recognized on rendering of the services. - Infrastructure support fees is recognised on the basis of fixed rate agreement on the basis of active customers.